 All of the Co-op classes are led by paid facilitators.
 However, we are a Co-op, which means we do require cooperation from all registered families.
 To learn more about those requirements, click here.

-We meet weekly on Tuesdays, Thursdays, and Fridays at Bethel Church, 1805 30th Ave W, Bradenton.
+We meet weekly on Thursdays at Bethel Church, 1805 30th Ave W, Bradenton.

 LAF Co-op is NOT a school alternative or hybrid program with a few days at “school” and a few days at home.
 The Co-op is NOT a substitute for legitimate home education.